Schedule banner

 Nosferatu (1922)

-Chautauqua Auditorium, Boulder Colorado
+Parsons Auditorium, Northglenn Colorado

 The earliest adaptation of Dracula moves the action to Northern Germany.
 On a voyage to complete a real-estate deal, young Hutter encounters eldritch evil in the form of the vampire Count Orlok, and unwittingly brings horror and death back to his home town.
 Often re-made, never equalled, the original 1922 version will be accompanied by the Mont Alto Motion Picture Orchestra.
-Purchase tickets through Chautauqua.
+Purchase tickets through Northglenn Arts.

 November 12–16, 2025